 The Cabarrus Arts Council is dedicated to providing a wide variety of cultural arts programs that celebrate the rich diversity of our county and our world.
 The arts council programs and operates the Davis Theatre and The Galleries, conducts one of North Carolina's largest art-in-education programs for both the Cabarrus County and Kannapolis City school systems, supports arts organizations and artists through grants and workshops, and serves as a catalyst and consultant for public and corporate art.

-The very popular Brand New Opry bluegrass show is returning to the Davis Theatre Thursday, March 6, at 7:30 p.m., for its final performance of the 2013-14 season.
-Brand New Opry is an all bluegrass performance hosted by Jeff Whittington and featuring an all-star line-up of some of the best musicians in our area: Whittington, banjo; John Culbreath, fiddle; Pete Corum, bass: Mike Wood, guitar; and Jason Wood, mandolin.
+Local favorite Brand New Opry be back at the Davis Theatre on Thursday, Jan.
+29. The traditional bluegrass show features an all-star line-up of some of the best musicians in our area: Whittington, banjo; John Culbreath, fiddle; Pete Corum, bass; Mike Wood, guitar; and Jason Wood, mandolin.
+The show will include some newer classics and the band’s most requested songs.

 Performance: Brand New Opry